CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_09_Lab1_Ex02_Playbook.md

-# Lab 08 - Exercise 1: Create a Playbook in Microsoft Sentinel
+# Create a Playbook in Microsoft Sentinel

 ## Lab Scenario